Ravindrasuthar/University_Event_Management/README.md

 The controller class also has an autowired instance of the StudentService and EventService interface to handle business logic for the University Event Management.

 This implementation demonstrates a basic setup for a REST API controller in Spring Boot, but it can be expanded upon and customized based on specific requirements for the User Management System.

+In the application.properties all the text required for connection with h2 database are written.

 _**Services**:_ The services layer contains the business logic of the application.
 It receives requests from the controller, performs necessary computations or data manipulations, and interacts with the repository layer to access data.